Cetico001/avi-file-size/README.md

-<h1> BATCH file that scans corrupted AVI files from cameras (create_data.bat or RelatorioREvXX.bat) </h1>
+<h1> BATCH file that scans corrupted AVI files from cameras (create_data.bat or RelatorioRevXX.bat) </h1>

-<h6>The BATCH file is used because of its facility of use for people who don't know how to intall any IDE or program language </h6>
+<h6>The BATCH file is used due its facility of use for people who don't know how to intall any IDE or program language </h6>
 <h6> Context: The researchers install and configure cameras in the road with output of a bunch of AVI files with nearly 8~12 minutes each.
 Some files are corrupted in the process and the file is empty.
 To check easily if the videos are or not corrupted, the researchers use this BATCH file in their computer and its output is 3 TXT files with a report of the files in the path. </h6>